Itchy: He's totally in my face!

 - In "Degrassi Takes Manhattan", Jay shills Emma by telling Spinner that she wouldn't screw him over like Jane did (like Emma never cheated on anybody before).
-It's especially pexplexing that Jay would talk Emma up like this, because a few years ago, she prostituted herself to him.
+It's especially perplexing that Jay would talk Emma up like this because a few years ago, she prostituted herself to him.
 For rubber bracelets.

 - Doctor Who: